 As we work together, it is important that we have fast and easy communication.
 I am generallyavailable by appointment for ‘office hours’ Monday through Friday, from 9 AM to 5 PM EST. I ask prospects to schedule appointments to focus our discussion on tasks.
 The best way to scheduled is via www.robertmbailey.com/schedule or by text message at 917 991 5841.

-When you are ready to begin a project, I will send you a complete Discovery Questionnaire.
-This will help each of us define the scope of the project for best results.
-I will send you a link to the Questionnaire through Google Docs.
-Most clients need between 1 and 3 business days to return the completed responses.
+When you are ready to begin a project we begin with a clear statement of your objective.
+I will send you a complete Discovery Questionnaire (Research and Questions).
+This will help each of us define the scope of the project.
+During this, I will probably send you a secure questionnaire (link) in Google Docs.
+Most clients complete that in 1 and 3 business days.

 Investment and Getting Started

-The Agreement contains my deliverables and project deadlines.
-It will also list your investment for the project and terms of payment.
-Please note: I need 50% of the project total submitted to begin.
-Most of my clients prefer to pay by bank wire or Paypal.
+The Proposal and Agreement contains my specific deliverables, and confirms contact information and project deadlines.
 Once we have both signed the Agreement, and funds received, I will begin working on your copy.

 I am likely to reach out to you for more detail, product samples, and other resources.
 Your product, your voice, and your customer’s core emotional drivers are vital to your copy.